 I often hear great stories about how the total return of the S&P 500 since 1929 is 43% dividends.
 This statistic is actually true.
 But those dividends are assumed to be reinvested, not taken out as cash.
 True, it’s still a dividend, but a reinvested dividend (especially one which takes advantage of a formal Dividend Reinvestment Plan from the company), may not strain the company’s cash position as much as actually having to pay out a cash dividend.
 Be careful with anecdotes and bar stories.
 Understanding the fine print is as important as understanding the story itself.

 Whilst a dividend centric investing policy has its merits, it should never be taken as anything more than it is.
-It certainly should never replace the low risk portion of a portfolio – even if the dividend yield of a share is higher than the bond yield you currently own.
+It certainly should never replace the low-risk portion of a portfolio – even if the dividend yield of a share is higher than the bond yield you currently own.
 Risk is an insidious thing.
 You never realise how truly devastating it is under it materialises and completely ruins the value of your portfolio.
 A bond is often purchased because of its lower risk profile; not just because it has a yield.

 Conversely, investing in stocks with a 0% dividend yield may also make complete sense.
 Legendary stock wizard Warren Buffett’s company, Berkshire Hathaway, does not usually pay a dividend.
 It’s actually only paid one once, in 1967.
-Its theory since then, is that if it keeps all its cash and utilises it for investment purposes, its shareholders will benefit through greater share value.
+Its theory since then is that if it keeps all its cash and utilises it for investment purposes, its shareholders will benefit through greater share value.
 Perfectly legitimate.
 Just for reference purposes, Warren Buffett first bought Berkshire Hathaway stock at $7.50 a share in December 1962.
-As at 1 June 2018, each share is worth $289,200.00.
+As of 1 June 2018, each share is worth $289,200.00.
 It’s hard to argue against that kind of return.

 So as you see, whilst I still love free stuff, I have to enter an investment with both eyes open, and ask difficult questions.
 Is it really free?
-How am I ultimately going pay for this very nice benefit?
+How am I ultimately going to pay for this very nice benefit?
 Luckily for me, I can talk to the very friendly people here at Providend about these things.
 I highly recommend you give your Client Adviser a call if you have any questions.
 Meanwhile, I’m just glad that my mother is happy with her regular dividends, and to celebrate, she makes an extra-large serving of (non-crispy) rendang that weekend for the family lunch.

 This is an original article contributed by Providend’s Editorial Team.